Citation, DOI and article data

-Striatocapsular infarcts (SCI), also known as basal ganglionic capsular infarcts, are uncommon infarcts involving the caudate nucleus, putamen, and anterior limb of the internal capsule without any involvement of the cortex, caused by either a complete or partial proximal MCA occlusion.
+Striatocapsular infarcts, also known as basal ganglionic capsular infarcts are infarcts involving the caudate nucleus, putamen, and anterior limb of the internal capsule without any involvement of the cortex, caused by either a complete or partial proximal middle cerebral artery occlusion.

-Although there is a variable presentation, classically patients with striatocapsular infarcts, in the acute phase, exhibit both cortical (e.g. aphasia, sensory neglect or extinction, apraxia) and subcortical (e.g. upper limb hemiparesis, dysarthria) neurological signs, despite the cortex not being directly involved in the infarction 1-3.
-The underlying mechanisms for these cortical signs being present in this subcortical striatocapsular infarction are unfortunately not well understood, but is thought to be due to decreased, but not absent, cortical blood flow, as discussed below 1-3.
+Although there is a variable clinical presentation, classically patients with striatocapsular infarcts, in the acute phase, exhibit both cortical (e.g. aphasia, sensory neglect or extinction, apraxia) and subcortical (e.g. upper limb hemiparesis, dysarthria) neurological signs, despite the cortex not being directly involved in the infarction 1-4.
+The underlying mechanisms for these cortical signs being present in this subcortical striatocapsular infarction are unfortunately not well understood, but are thought to be due to decreased, but not absent, cortical blood flow, as discussed below 1-4.

-Striatocapsular infarcts are defined as infarcts involving the caudate nucleus, putamen, and anterior limb of the internal capsule that are at least 30 mm in length and 10 mm in width, without involvement of the overlying cerebral cortex 1-3.
-Although they occur in a similar area to lacunar infarcts, and have previously been described as ‘giant lacunes’ or ‘super lacunes’ 1, they are not only larger than Miller Fisher’s lacune definition 4, but also have a different pathogenesis and clinical phenotype 1-3.
+Striatocapsular infarcts are defined as infarcts involving the caudate nucleus, putamen, and anterior limb of the internal capsule that are at least 30 mm in length and 10 mm in width, without the involvement of the overlying cerebral cortex 1-4.
+Although they occur in a similar area to lacunar infarcts and have previously been described as ‘giant lacunes’ or ‘super lacunes’ 1, they are not only larger than Miller Fisher’s lacune definition 5 but also have different pathogenesis and clinical phenotype 1-4.

-These infarcts are caused by one of two mechanisms, most often thromboembolic in aetiology 1-3:
+These infarcts are caused by one of three mechanisms, most often thromboembolic in etiology 1-4:

 - complete proximal MCA occlusion, or